 The smearing is mainly noticeable in darker scenes and at high frame rates (assuming FreeSync is enabled), but unless you’re a hardcore FPS gamer or extremely sensitive to motion blur and ghosting, it will be tolerable.

-In more graphically oriented games such as RPGs, you won’t notice any issues allowing you to fully enjoy deep blacks, great colors, and crisp details the AOC CU34G2X provides.
+In more graphically oriented games such as RPGs, you won’t notice any issues allowing you to enjoy deep blacks, great colors fully, and crisp details the AOC CU34G2X provides.

-Note that the monitor uses a flicker-free backlight and features a low-blue light filter which together eliminate eye strain and headaches caused by prolonged use of the display.
+Note that the monitor uses a flicker-free backlight and features a low-blue light filter, which together eliminates eye strain and headaches caused by prolonged use of the display.